How to Use Amazon PPC Advertising

-Everything You Need to Get Started with Amazon PPC
+Everything You Need to Know to Get Started with Amazon PPC

 There’s never been a better time to start using Amazon PPC.
 If we’ve learned anything in the last year, it’s that e-commerce isn’t going anywhere – in fact, it continues to grow.

 So how can you stand out in 2021, get your products ranking on Amazon, and drive sales for your product?
 It might be time to start PPC advertising.
 If you want to learn more, check out Helium 10’s Amazon advertising platform!

 If you need a primer on the PPC basics, some strategies to get you started, and some tools to help out – you’ve come to the right place.
 By the end of this article, you’ll know what you need to get started in Amazon PPC and improve the reach, visibility, and conversions for all of your products selling on Amazon.

 Amazon pay-per-click (PPC) is an advertising option available to sellers on Amazon.
 When you use Amazon PPC as a seller, the product you’re selling will show up as an advertisement or sponsored product on the website.
 The amount you pay for these ads is based on the number of people that click it.
 So, each time customers see your advertisement, clicks on it, and visits your product page, you pay Amazon a small fee.

 Many sellers want to learn how to run PPC on Amazon so that they can get more eyes on their products.
 When sellers know how to properly use Amazon PPC, they can foster more engagement with their products, boost conversions, and generate sales.
 Generally, the more clicks, conversions, and sales a product generates, the higher it will appear in organic search rankings.